Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

 \subsection{Test Problems}

-The study investigates the performance of all these methods on two problem classes: stochastic network design and stochastic capacitated facility location.
+The study investigates the performance of all these methods on three problem classes: stochastic capacitated facility location, stochastic network design, and stochastic unit commitment.
 We describe these problems at a high level below.
 Appendix \ref{sec:Appendix} provides the detailed formulation of each problem.
 All test instances have 400 scenarios, unless mentioned otherwise.

 \paragraph{Capacitated Facility Location Problem (CFLP)}

 The CFLP has a set of facilities and a set of customers with uncertain demands.
 The objective of the problem is to minimize the total expected cost of building and operating facilities while ensuring that customer demand is met.
 In the first-stage, we decide which facilities to open.
 Every facility has a setup cost and also a capacity.
 In the second-stage, we decide how to allocate goods from open facilities to satisfy customer demand as much as possible.
 Unmet demands are penalized, and thus this model has relatively complete recourse.